 The curriculum is the totality of pupils' learning experiences.
 It is everything that surrounds the child, from their academic learning, well-being and preparation for life.
-At The Spinney Primary School we believe that our curriculum should be broad, balanced, rich and relevant, meet the needs of all children whatever their ability and help to develop the whole child, spiritually, morally, academically, creatively, intellectually and physically.
+At The Spinney Primary School we believe that our curriculum should be broad, balanced, rich and relevant, meet the needs of all children whatever their ability or background and help to develop the whole child, spiritually, culturally, morally, academically, creatively, intellectually and physically.

 At The Spinney we say "The Curriculum is a gift we give our children to take into their future.
 It is a gift we will never see them fully open, but we hope it served them well."

 In addition to knowledge, skills and a good character we want to develop our children to be freethinkers.
 Our curriculum Intention can be described as

 "We want our children to be happy today, fulfilled in the future and able to make their world an even better place."

 We implement our curriculum intent through the taught curriculum which consists of the Early Years Foundation Stage Programme of Study, The National Curriculum, the school curriculum and the wider curriculum as our young people engage with the wider eco-system in Cambridge and beyond.